Syed-Moosha/React-Day-3-Task/README.md

+Created a shopping cart using React that allows users to add and remove items from the cart.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.